Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 - Provide a `password confirmation input` to ensure users have entered the correct password and improve their experience by providing user assurance and further chances for alerts and feedback.

-- Alert the user via "Flash Messages" if there are any issues during sign up:
+- Alert the user via "Flash Messages" if there are any issues during sign-up:
     - Username in use.
     - Passwords do not match.
-    - Input is to short.
+    - Input is too short.
     - Field left blank.

-- Alert the user positively on sign up success & log them in.
+- Alert the user positively on sign-up success & log them in.

 This page will be replaced by the `Login Page` once a user has successfully signed into the website.
-This will include all of the above sections and features with the exception of a `password confirmation input` and it's related Alerts as that isn't necessary for a returning user.
+This will include all of the above sections and features except a `password confirmation input` and its related Alerts as that isn't necessary for a returning user.

 ---
 ### Feature pages - *League, Titles, Members & Notes*
 ---

-Once signed in the user will have access to the websites main feature pages.
+Once signed in the user will have access to the website's main feature pages.
-These will all follow a similar theme and as such include similar functions and features, with a focus on provide the user with C.R.U.D. functionality through it's layout and options:
+These will all follow a similar theme and as such include similar functions and features, with a focus on providing the user with C.R.U.D. functionality through its layout and options:

 - Section headers to instruct the user on whether they are **Adding a new element** or **Viewing their created elements**.

 - Large colour-coded buttons to allow the user to access form pages to **Create a new element** or **Edit an existing element**.

-- A Large Red button to open a **Delete specific element modals** with confirmation and cancel buttons for the user.
+- A Large Red button to open a **Delete specific element modal** with confirmation and cancel buttons for the user.

-- Element specific cards to allow the user to **View their created element** and it's information.
+- Element-specific cards to allow the user to **View their created element** and its information.

 ---
 ### Open League Page